tambetm/gym-minecraft/README.md

 Also for rendering the game screen in human mode OpenCV (`cv2`) is needed.
 Installation of that is Python distribution specific, for example in Ubuntu `sudo apt-get install python-opencv`, in Anaconda `conda install opencv` and so on.

+You can also [run Malmo from Docker image](https://github.com/tambetm/gym-minecraft/wiki/Docker), but you still need to include `MalmoPython.so` in your `PYTHONPATH`.

 ## Installation

 ```shell